 To use an authorised agent to make a request on your behalf, you will need to directly confirm with us that you provided the authorised agent permission to submit the request, provide the company with signed permission for the authorised agent to act on your behalf, and you will need to verify your identity, directly with the company.

-Questions and comments regarding this Privacy and Cookies Policy should be sent to The Blair Partnership, P.O.
-Box 7828, London, W1A 4GE.
-This address should not be used for fan mail.
+If you want to contact us you can send us post at The Blair Partnership, P.O.
+Box 7828, London, W1A 4GE, email us at [email protected] This address should not be used for fan mail.

-This Privacy and Cookies Policy was last updated on 22 May 2020.
+This General Privacy and Cookies Policy was last updated in September 2021.